santoshrajan/frpjs/readme.md

 </div>
 ```

-Require the `swipeview` module and call it with the container element.
+Require the `swipeview` module and call it with a selector to the container element.

 ```
 import swipeview from "swipeview"

-const container = document.getElementById("container")
-swipeview(container)
+swipeview("#container")
 ```

 **How it works**